sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 go get -u github.com/quic-go/quic-go
 ```

 This now enables HTTP/3 support for ConnectRPC for gRPC, gRPC-Web and Connect for both client and server.
-I would probably recommend deploying with a more established load balancer that has HTTP/3 support, but quic-go.
-I'll show you how to set up Go + HTTP/3 (via quic-go) + Connect a bit further down.
+While I'd recommend deploying in production with a more established load balancer that supports HTTP/3, `quic-go` is perfect for experimentation and development.
+I'll show you how to set up Go + HTTP/3 (via quic-go) + Connect a bit further down in this article.

 ### Buf's curl command has a new `--http3` flag
 That's right, you can now easily test your gRPC services over HTTP/3 from the command line.
 This is a fantastic development for quick prototyping, debugging and having a simple tool to call gRPC services.
 You can use this as of [v1.41.0](https://github.com/bufbuild/buf/releases/tag/v1.41.0).
 Here are the related PRs: